xamat/blog/_posts/2026-01-24-recsyskeynote.md

 (AI digression — the moment you add tools, you import responsibility) In one of my posts, I put it bluntly: AI is great for organizing/analyzing data, but it doesn’t have “gut,” intuition, or accountability—and that’s precisely why human judgment remains central.
 That maps directly to agents: the moment an agent can act, UX design and safety constraints stop being secondary concerns.

-## Project Mariner: agents that browse the web
+## Agents that browse the web and recommend

 I then showed a more advanced agent concept (Project Mariner): it can browse the web on your behalf—scroll, click, match opportunities to your resume, and execute a multi-step flow.
 The only additional capability (conceptually) is huge: delegated navigation in human UIs.